AndrealZhang/Analyzing_differences_between_JHU_departments_sector_10yrs_after_graduation/README.md

 INSERT PICTURE

 # Summary and Implications
-1. Half of the departments fall under cluster 1, which is: average percent of people with academia and for-profit jobs, and a slightly higher percentage in non-profit jobs
+1. Half of the departments fall under cluster 1, which is: average percent of people with academia and for-profit jobs, and a slightly higher percentage in non-profit jobs.
-2. If the career center at Hopkins wants to help students in certain departments with finding potential jobs for the future, it would be best to recommend a sector that aligns with the cluster the department belongs in
+2. If the career center at Hopkins wants to help students in certain departments with finding potential jobs for the future, it would be best to recommend a sector that aligns with the cluster the department belongs in.